 In the original exercise, you would repeat this with the rest of the raisins, but it may be too much for a kid.

-This is a fun mindfulness activity to practice when you take your kids or students for a walk to the park.
+Mindful walking is a fun mindfulness activity to practice when you take your kids or students for a walk to and at the park.

-- Ask your kids to count every bird, insect, or any animal they see or hear on their way.
+- Ask your kids to count every bird, insect, or any animal they see or hear on their walk.
 This enhances their senses and directs their attention to the present.

-- Take a flower and let them smell it.
+- Choose a flower and let them smell it.

 - Ask them to grab a stone, close their eyes and feel the smooth parts, the sharp edges, rough areas, chipped parts

-- Let them sit on a bench, close their eyes and listen to the sounds of nature
+- Suggest they sit on a bench, close their eyes and listen to the sounds of nature

-This can be a really fun activity.
-We often use this one with the sense of smell because my child absolutely loves smell sensory inputs.
+The mindfulness guessing games is a very fun activity.
+We often use this one with the sense of smell because my child absolutely loves this type of sensory input.